Equity, diversity and inclusion

 We’ve made great progress so far, but we know there’s lots more to do.
 We want our teams to include people from a wide variety of backgrounds, cultures, and perspectives who can bring their knowledge and lived experiences to the many roles across Sue Ryder, from our healthcare and fundraising teams to retail roles in our charity shops.

-Our aim is for our workforce to reflect the people we support through our palliative, neurological and bereavement services and the communities we serve across the UK.
+Our aim is for our workforce to reflect the people we support through our end-of-life care and bereavement services, and the communities we serve across the UK.

 Video: Equity, Diversity and Inclusion at Sue Ryder